One of the most common reasons people choose to use CBD oil is for stress relief and anxiety.

 Either way, you’ll be glad to know that none of the existing studies have pointed to CBD as the culprit.

-But if all this is true, how is CBD oil good for anxiety?
+But even if this is true, how is CBD oil good for anxiety?

-It will likely be years before anyone can 100% conclusively answer this question, but the answer almost certainly lies in the endocannabinoid system.
+It will likely be years before anyone can 100% conclusively answer this question, but the answer almost certainly lies within the endocannabinoid system.

 This system within the human body is a relatively new discovery but has been found to communicate with all of our other internal systems and help to balance them out and promote homeostasis.

-But even if you trust all the studies so far and are willing to try CBD oil for anxiety, UK regulations are still developing and there is no official recommended dosage, so how do you know how to use CBD oil for anxiety and depression, and perhaps more importantly, how much to take?
+But even if you trust all the studies so far and are willing to try CBD oil for anxiety, UK regulations are still developing and there is no official recommended dosage, so how do you know how to use CBD oil for anxiety, and perhaps more importantly, how much to take?

 How to Use CBD Oil for Anxiety